 GDPR exacerbated this further for Cayman service providers, and this particular piece of legislation has had far-reaching implications beyond the world of finance.
 These regulations seek to protect the personal data of EU citizens in a new age of big data and cybercrime.
 The extraterritorial nature of the legislation means that even if a company or investment fund is not located in the EU, it could face potential penalties of EUR 20 million, or 4 percent of turnover if greater, for failing to comply with rules protecting European data subjects.

 Local regulatory changes have also been important areas of interest to clients of Cayman Islands law firms, notably the revised Anti Money Laundering Regulations, which in addition to bringing a large number of unregulated entities into the scope of the law, required corporate bodies and investment funds to appoint individuals to key compliance positions, which has been a catalyst for the increased demand for compliance and regulatory work.

 A hallmark of the local legal market in the Cayman Islands has always been the combination of high-quality work, of an equivalent standard to any major financial capital, with the benefit of a work-life balance that you simply can’t find onshore.
-For a leading offshore jurisdiction like the Cayman Islands, its growing risk and regulatory practices encompass such areas as anti-money laundering, bribery, and corruption, corporate disputes, the regulatory impact of mergers, sanctions, market abuse, insider dealing, and regulatory investigations.
+For a leading offshore jurisdiction like the Cayman Islands, its growing risk and regulatory practices encompass such areas as anti-money laundering, bribery and corruption, corporate disputes, and the regulatory impact of mergers, sanctions, market abuse, insider dealing, and regulatory investigations.
 As the regulatory picture continues to evolve both offshore and in a global financial context, demands on Cayman’s legal professionals are likely to remain strong in this area, representing a significant opportunity for career advancement.